freenas/freenas-docs/userguide/shutdown.rst

    Shutdown Warning Message

 ..
-If a scrub or resilver is in progress when a shutdown is requested, an additional warning will ask if you wish to proceed.
-In this case, it is recommended to :guilabel:`Cancel` the shutdown request and to periodically run :command:`zpool status` from :ref:`Shell` until the scrub or resilver process is complete.
-Once complete, the shutdown request can be re-issued.
+If a scrub or resilver is running, a warning is shown.
+Clicking :guilabel:`Cancel` is reocommended. :command:`zpool status` can be run from the :ref:`Shell` to watch for the scrub or resilver to complete.
+Then the system can be shut down normally.

    ^commented out because was unable to test this.
-Scrubs were completing very quickly and couldn't shut it down while it was scrubbing postponed until later date.
+Scrubs were completing very quickly and couldn't shut it down while it was scrubbing.
+Postponed until later date.

-Click the :guilabel:`Cancel` button to cancel the shutdown request.
 Check the :guilabel:`Confirm` check box and click the :guilabel:`Shutdown` button to shutdown the system.
 Shutting down the system disconnects all clients, including the web administration GUI.
-Physical access to the %brand% system is needed to turn it back on.
+Physical access to the %brand% system is required to turn it back on.